• Who We Are

 Key Responsibilities:

-• Assist experienced horticulturists with gardening tasks, such as weeding, soil preparation, grooming, and designing planting beds.
+• Assist experienced horticulturists with gardening tasks, such as hand-pruning, planting, weeding, and invasive plant management.

 • Contribute to the restoration and maintenance of Lyndhurst’s historic gardens, preserving their historical integrity.